mmdagent-ex/site-doc/content.en/docs/36_dialog_python.md

 ...
 ```

-### Set up to launch test.py as submodule
+### Set the command that starts test.py in the .mdf

-Open `example/main.mdf` in a text editor, and add the following line at the end.
+Now configure MMDAgent-EX to start this test.py as a submodule.
+Submodule startup commands are specified in the .mdf file.
+Open example/main.mdf in a text editor and add the following line at the end.

 {{< mdf>}}
 Plugin_AnyScript_Command=python -u test.py
 {{< / mdf >}}

-The command to launch starts from the `=`.
-Write the same command as when launching from the shell.
-In Python, use the `-u` option.
+The text to the right of '=' is the startup command.
+Enter the same command you would use in a shell.
+For Python, include the -u option.

-Once you save the file, launch MMDAgent-EX specifying this .mdf file.
-After startup, the specified command is automatically launched as a subprocess, the message stream of MMDAgent-EX will be connected for the standard input and output of test.py.
-After startup, press the `d` key to display the log, and see if `TEST|aaa` is showing every second.
+Save the file and start MMDAgent-EX with that .mdf.
+After startup, the specified command will be launched automatically as a subprocess and connected to MMDAgent-EX's message stream.
+After starting, press the `d` key to show the log; if you see `TEST|aaa` printed every second, the connection is successful.
+Proceed to the next step.

 ```shell
 ./Release/MMDAgent-EX.exe ./example/main.mdf
 ```

-If it doesn't work, try the following solutions.
+If it doesn't work, try the following checks.

-{{< details "Checkpoints if it's not working" close >}}
+{{< details "Troubleshooting checklist" close >}}

-### Executable Path
+### Executable

-In the launch command (in this case `python -u test.py`), the command is interpreted almost the same as in a regular command prompt (terminal).
+The startup command (e.g. `python -u test.py`) is interpreted similarly to a normal terminal command.

-- If the command is specified with a full path starting with `/`, the file at the specified path is executed.
+- If the command is specified as a full path starting with `/`, that exact path is executed.
-- If the above does not apply, the execution command is searched and executed according to the set execution path.
+- Otherwise, the command is searched for according to the configured execution PATH and then executed.

-If you cannot specify the command correctly, try specifying the executable file with a full path.
+If the command cannot be found, try specifying the executable with a full path.

-### Current Directory
+### Current working directory

-The current directory at runtime is the folder where the .mdf file is located.
-Be careful with programs that provide file paths.
+The runtime working directory is the folder containing the .mdf.
+Be careful when using relative file paths.

-### Character Encoding
+### Character encoding

 Text is exchanged in UTF-8.
-Please make sure that the standard input/output of the Python script is UTF-8.
+Ensure your Python script's standard input/output use UTF-8.

-### -u Option
+### -u option

-If standard output buffering is enabled, messages may not be immediately output to MMDAgent-EX even if they are output.
-Disable standard output buffering as much as possible.
-In Python, this can be disabled with the `-u` option.
+If standard output is buffered, messages may not appear immediately in MMDAgent-EX.
+Disable stdout buffering if possible.
+In Python, use the `-u` option to disable buffering.

-For other issues, if it doesn't work, please refer to the [detailed explanation](../submodule/).
+For other issues, see the detailed explanation: [../submodule/](../submodule/)
 {{< /details >}}

-## Dumb Example of a Dialogue Program
+## Example text-based dialogue program

-Let's move on to the next example.
-We will try a Python sample program `example/sample-dialog.py` that responds with "Nice to meet you!" to the input "Hello".
-This program performs the following actions:
+Next example: try the Python sample program example/sample-dialog.py, which responds to "Hello" with "Nice to meet you!".
+The program behaves as follows:

-- Continuously reads text from the standard input (i.e., the MMDAgent-EX message stream)
+- Continuously read text from standard input (MMDAgent-EX's message stream)
-- If there is a recognition result message (`RECOG_EVENT_STOP`), it extracts the recognition result part and passes it to the `generate_response()` function
+- When a recognition result message (`RECOG_EVENT_STOP`) is received, extract the recognized text and pass it to the function `generate_response()`
-- `generate_response()` returns a response to the recognized sentence.
-In this case, it responds to "Hello" with "Nice to meet you!" and to anything else with "I don't understand."
+- `generate_response()` returns a response for the recognized text.
+Here it replies "Nice to meet you!" to "Hello", and "I don't understand" to anything else.
-- Outputs the obtained response as a speech synthesis message (`SYNTH_START`) to the standard output (i.e., the message stream)
+- Output the generated response as a speech-synthesis message (`SYNTH_START`) to standard output (the message stream)

 ```python
 #### example/sample-dialog.py